Diptakuet/DF-SCA-Dynamic-Frequency-Side-Channel-Attacks-are-Practical/AMD Ryzen 5/Readme.md

 For ML models other than CNN (For example: SVM), run `./svm.py`.
 This will provide the accuracy as well as save the raw predictions as [Raw_Prediction_svm.txt](https://github.com/Diptakuet/DF-SCA-Dynamic-Frequency-Side-Channel-Attacks-are-Practical/blob/main/AMD%20Ryzen%205/Tor/Raw_Prediction_svm.txt).
 Update the `confidance_score.m` by replacing the `Raw_Prediction_cnn.txt` file with `Raw_Prediction_svm.txt`.
 Run the `confidance_score.m` to get the Top 5 score for the Tor Browser.

+It is to be noted that, for Tor Browser scenario, we have carried out the experiment only for the default scaling governor of the device.